 Note: This is what happens when you don’t follow directions.
 I inadvertently added the vanilla with the butter, cocoa, and milk.
 It separated and looked like this.
 Follow directions in order and don’t be like me.
 Add the vanilla off heat after the butter, cocoa, and milk are whisked and blended.

-When icing is smooth, pour over warm cake trying to coat the entire surface.
+When the icing is smooth, pour it over the warm cake zigzagging as you pour to coat the entire surface.
 The warmth of the icing along with the warmth of the cake melds forming the thinnest layer of fudge.
 Spread frosting to cover any bare areas.
 If you allow the frosting to spread with minimal help from a spatula, it should create a flat smooth top.
 The top hardens slightly protecting the creaminess of the frosting underneath.
+If you want to add sprinkles, add them now, otherwise they will roll off because the icing will harden.

 How you measure the powdered sugar determines how your frosting turns out.
-If you measure the powdered sugar, the consistency will be thinner unless you press down and pack the sugar in the measuring cup.
-Just be warned when you pack it down it will create a poof of sugar dust.
-If you weigh the powdered sugar, it will come out thicker allowing you to spread like traditional frosting.
+If you measure the powdered sugar by dipping and scooping, the consistency will be thinner.
+If you press down and pack the sugar in the measuring cup, it will be thicker.
 This is one time you don’t have to be exact.
-I have made it both ways and they are both delicious.
+I’ve made it both ways and they are both delicious.
 You can thicken the icing with more powdered sugar or thin with a little more milk.

 If you can stand it, wait until the cake is cooled before serving.
 It’s hard, I know but you can do it.